flaf/debian-pkg-wims/README.md

 You have to put the package in a APT repository or you can use directly this APT repository: https://apt.ac-versailles.fr/ (HTTP protocol is possible too).
 Below I assume you use the APT repository https://apt.ac-versailles.fr/.
-Here is the commands to install the Wims server on Debian Stretch from this package:
+Here are the commands to install the Wims server on Debian Stretch from this package: